Winter Guard

 The Winter Guard (Зимняя Гвардия) is a fictional team of Russian superheroes appearing in American comic books published by Marvel Comics.

 The Winter Guard are noted for being "Russia's answer to the Avengers".
-Several members of the group formerly belonged to the Soviet Super-Soldiers, the People's Protectorate and the Supreme Soviets.
+Several members of the group formerly belonged to the Soviet Super-Soldiers, the People's Protectorate, and the Supreme Soviets.
 Unlike those teams, which were often adversarial towards other costumed superheroes, the Winter Guard is much more heroic and representative in nature.

-Unlike other superhero teams, the Winter Guard currently has a rotating pool of candidates to fill one of three roles on the team: Darkstar, Crimson Dynamo and Red Guardian.
+Unlike other superhero teams, the Winter Guard currently has a rotating pool of candidates to fill one of three roles on the team: Darkstar, Crimson Dynamo, and Red Guardian.

 Publication history

 The Winter Guard first appeared during the Kurt Busiek run of Iron Man in (vol. 2) #9 (October 1998), where they had several guest appearances.
 They would later appear in Busiek's stint on the Avengers.

-The team made infrequent appearance in the Marvel Universe until Jeph Loeb brought them to attention in Hulk (vol. 2) #1.
+The team made infrequent appearances in the Marvel Universe before being featured in Jeph Loeb's Hulk (vol. 2).
 The Winter Guard soon appeared in She-Hulk and War Machine: Weapon of S.H.I.E.L.D..

 David Gallaher brought the team back in Hulk: Winter Guard which first appeared as a Marvel Digital Comic and was later reprinted as a comic book.
-Gallaher returned to writing the team with a 3-issue limited series called Darkstar and the Winter Guard in 2010.
+Gallaher returned to writing the team with a three-issue limited series called Darkstar and the Winter Guard in 2010.